fbacchella/ovirtcmd/README.md

 Kerberos support
 ----------------

-The ovirt's sdk natively support kerberos, but OvCmd add improved support of keytab.
+The ovirt's sdk natively support kerberos, but oVirtCmd add improved support of keytab.
 It's configured in [kerberos] section in the ini file:

     [kerberos]